Clinical Update quiz

 The Clinical Update online is a free member service providing up to 11 FREE CPD hours per year.

 Each month, the Clinical Update is published online.
-There are 11 Clinical Updates per year.
+There are 11 Clinical Updates per year (February - December).
 This service is available to ADAVB and ADATas members only.
 Members can log in to view and answer the Clinical Update questions.
 If you answer at least eight out of 10 questions correctly, you will receive one hour of scientific CPD.

 Please note: Each new Clinical Update will be available below from the first business day of each month.

-September Clinical Update
+May Clinical Update

 Introduction